 Where does myth begin?

-This is the central question at the heart of Mr. Burns, a Post-Electric Play, an undeniably brilliant piece of writing currently on stage at Granville Island’s Studio 1398.
+This seems to be the central question at the heart of Mr. Burns, a Post-Electric Play, an undeniably brilliant piece of writing.

-In each of the play’s three acts, a group of post-apocalyptic survivors revisit and retell the “Cape Feare” episode of The Simpsons, in which Sideshow Bob tries to kill Bart on a houseboat.
+In each of the play’s three acts a group of post-apocalyptic survivors revisit and retell an episode of The Simpsons (Cape Feare, where Sideshow Bob tries to kill Bart on a houseboat).

-In act one, it is three months after an undisclosed catastrophe.
-The power grid has collapsed, nuclear plants are in meltdown, and a ragtag, destitute few gather around a flaming barrel.
-Together, they try to remember the plot and dialogue of the television program.
+In act one, it is three months after the undisclosed catastrophe.
+The power grid has collapsed, nuclear plants are in meltdown, and a rag tag, destitute few gather around a flaming barrel.
+Together, they try to remember the plot and dialogue of the TV program.

-In the final act, we leap forward 82 years and abandon the framework of real-world characters.
-Instead, we are watching a fully-staged production of the episode presented as a hybrid of Greek drama, musical theatre, and morality play.
+In act three, we leap forward 82 years and abandon the frame work of real-world characters.
+Instead, we are watching a fully-staged production of the episode presented as hybrid of Greek drama, musical theatre, and morality play.
 Most rewardingly, we see the earliest threads and subtlest hints from the first two acts woven into the fabric of the story; the familiar episode is morphed into something that could only be a product of this specific world.

 The ultimate payoff is incredible and will set minds reeling for days to come.
-It is the type of work that merits multiple viewings to better appreciate the layers of nuance and foreshadowing that are inevitably missed the first time.
+It is the type of work that merits multiple viewings to better appreciate the layers of nuance and foreshadowing that are inevitably missed the first time through.

 In addition to a clever overarching structure, playwright Anne Washburn does a brilliant job of bringing her world to life through tiny details.
-In the first act, for example, each survivor carries a notebook of individuals they’ve encountered in the wasteland and when they meet a stranger they enter a ritual of comparison, to determine if they ‘have’ one another’s loved ones.
+In act one, for example, each survivor carries a notebook of individuals they’ve encountered the wasteland and – on meeting any stranger – they enter a ritual of comparison to see if they ‘have’ one another’s loved ones.

-Washburn’s script is brought to life by a company of seven actors who form a beautifully cohesive ensemble under Madelyn Osborne’s direction.
-Whether shouting one another down with guns drawn, or performing a song-and-dance mega-mix of top 40 hits (one of the works undeniable highlights), the timing, connection, and chemistry between the artists is, ironically, electric.
+Washburn’s script is brought to life by a company of seven actors who form an beautifully cohesive ensemble under Madelyn Osborne’s direction.
+Whether shouting one another down with guns drawn or performing a song-and-dance megamix of Top 40’s hits (one of the works undeniable highlights), the timing, connection, and chemistry between the artists is – ironically – electric.

 But for those who like smart art that also makes them laugh – and for those who enjoy deep intellectual forays into the role of art in society – Mr. Burns offers a rich evening of entertainment and insight.

 Mr. Burns, A Post-Electric Play by Anne Washburn.
-Directed and choreographed by Madelyn Osborne.
-A Little Mountain Lion Production, on Stage at Studio 1398 (1398 Cartwright St, Granville Island, Vancouver) until April 21.
-Tickets available online at Theatre Wire, or visit http://littlemountainlionproductions.com for more information.
+Directed and Choreographed by Madelyn Osborne.
+A Little Mountain Lion Production.
+On Stage at Studio 1398 (1398 Cartwright Street) until April 21.
+Tickets available online at Theatre Wire.